ganesanobc/GreenBowl-old/README.md

 4. ~~Install devise gem and create Customer and Manager tables~~
 5. ~~Customise the user models to match schema (ref: https://github.com/plataformatec/devise/wiki/How-to-Setup-Multiple-Devise-User-Models)~~
 6. ~~Create the RestaurantManager model~~
-7. ~~db:migrate~~
-8. ~~Add uniqueness constraint to Restaurant model and Kitchen model (scoped to Restaurant)~~
+7. ~~Add uniqueness constraint to Restaurant model and Kitchen model (scoped to Restaurant)~~
-9. Add authentications and roles to Restaurant and Kitchen controllers
-10. Add seed values
-11. Test

 ### Phase 2: Create the props
-1. Create the Category scaffold (i.e. Category model, CategoryController and the JSON views) and update relationships in Restaurant model.
+1. ~~Create the Category scaffold (i.e. Category model, CategoryController and the JSON views) and update relationships in Restaurant model.~~
-2. Create the Product scaffold (i.e. Product model, ProductController and the JSON views) and update relationships in Kitchen model.
+2. ~~Create the Product scaffold (i.e. Product model, ProductController and the JSON views) and update relationships in Kitchen model.~~
-3. Create ProductCategory model and update relationships in Category and Product models.
+3. ~~Create ProductCategory model and update relationships in Category and Product models.~~
+4. ~~Add uniqueness constraint to Category model (scoped to Restaurant) and Product model (scoped to Kitchen)~~
-4. Create the ProductVariant scaffold (i.e. ProductVariant model, ProductVariantController and the JSON views) and update relationships in Product model.
+5. ~~Create the ProductVariant scaffold (i.e. ProductVariant model, ProductVariantController and the JSON views) and update relationships in Product model.~~

+### Phase 3: Create the ordering workflow
-5. Create the Order scaffold (i.e. Order model, OrderController and the ERB views) and update relationships in Customer model.
+1. Create the Order scaffold (i.e. Order model, OrderController and the ERB views) and update relationships in Customer model.
-6. Create the OrderItem scaffold (i.e. OrderItem model, OrderItemController and the JSON views) and update relationships in Order and Kitchen models.
+2. Create the OrderItem scaffold (i.e. OrderItem model, OrderItemController and the JSON views) and update relationships in Order and Kitchen models.
+5. Install ActionCable

+### Phase 4: Security
-7. Customise the user models to match schema.
+1. Customise the user models to match schema.
+2. Add authentications and roles to Restaurant and Kitchen controllers
+3. Add seed values
+4. Write and execute unit tests to test validations.
+5. Write and execute integration tests to test authentication and roles.

+### Phase 5: Administration Interface
-8. Install ActiveAdmin for Admin(Devise) and register the following resources: Restaurant, Kitchen, Category, and OrderItem
+1. Install ActiveAdmin for Admin(Devise) and register the following resources: Restaurant, Kitchen, Category, and OrderItem

+*NOTE:
-*NOTE: while Product and ProductVariant models are suppose to be administered within the ActiveAdmin interface we will create a separate interface for them.
+While Product and ProductVariant models are suppose to be administered within the ActiveAdmin interface we will not create a separate interface for them.
 Instead we will manipulate them within Kitchen and Category resources*

-### Phase 3: Create the scenes
+### Phase 6: Enhancements
-1. Install ActionCable
+1. Add images
 2. TODO

 ---